 RockJam 88-Key Beginner Digital Piano

-- Beginners piano keyboard loaded with ten unique voices (upright piano, electric keyboard piano, grand piano, strings, synth, bass, guitar, percussion, Hammond organ and church organ) and features interactive learning lessons to streamline your learning process.
+- This weighted keyboard piano is packed with modern features including ten unique voices (upright piano, electric keyboard piano, grand piano, strings, synth, bass, guitar, percussion, Hammond organ, and church organ.)

 We can’t believe we’re getting the flexibility of connectivity with the cheap RockJam 88-Key Beginner Digital Piano.
 It’s a versatile digital piano with eight external connections — very useful whether practicing at home or performing onstage.
 Additionally, you can access more options using the Simply piano mobile application available on both Android and iOS devices.